pandas-dev/pandas/doc/source/getting_started/intro_tutorials/07_reshape_table_layout.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-More details about sorting of tables is provided in the using guide section on :ref:`sorting data <basics.sorting>`.
+More details about sorting of tables is provided in the user guide section on :ref:`sorting data <basics.sorting>`.

 .. raw:: html